Click on the name below to see their tribute

 Dr. Green was a Past President of, and the second Secretary/Treasurer for, the International Society for Serotonin Research (at the time called Serotonin Club).
 He was greatly respected, a dedicated pharmacologist, and a lifetime membership honoree of the International Society for Serotonin Research.
 Dr. Green was also very involved in the British Pharmacological Society, as well as the British Journal of Pharmacology.

 Dr. Green was lead author on an article published in 2008 in Trends in Pharmacological Sciences on the Serotonin Club (link).
 For more information on his prodigious research contributions, see his ResearchGate profile (link).
-The photo above is from his publicly available ResearchGate profile.
+The photos above were kindly provided by Dr. Daniel Hoyer.

 Here is a link to an interview with Dr. Green in 2015.